OpenBluetoothToolbox/SimpleBLE/docs/simplebluez/usage.rst

 =====

 SimpleBluez should work on any Linux environment supporting DBus and Bluez.
-Please follow the instructions below to build and run Simplebluez in your specific environment.
+Please follow the instructions below to build and run SimpleBluez in your specific environment.

 System Requirements
 ===================